Ranked the No. 1 job search site in the U.S. based on a G2 satisfaction survey, ZipRecruiter is a great place to start your job search.

 The site has a healthy number of job postings, with many C-suite jobs available to you.
 But where this site excels is the amount of information it offers.

-On its company pages you can read reviews from current and former employees, all the jobs the company has posted and potential salaries it has offered in the past.
+On its company pages you can read reviews from current and former employees.
+You can also see all the jobs the company has posted and salaries it previously offered..

 Glassdoor is all about workplace transparency.
 It can be a great resource that offers information about the companies you’re applying to.